- Step 1: The K-1 Petition

 USCIS currently provides employment authorization to K-1 nonimmigrant for duration of status of up to 90 days, upon approval of an application for employment authorization (Form I-765).
 Applying for this employment authorization is generally a waste of time because USCIS may take up to 90 days to approve the application, meaning that there would be no remaining period of employment authorized.
 Generally, the best strategy is to wait to file an application for employment authorization with the application for adjustment to permanent resident status.
 That application is generally adjudicated within 90 days of filing.

 A K-1 or K-2 nonimmigrant can apply for a Social Security Card even without first having an employment authorization document (EAD).
-The passport and Form I-94 are sufficient evidence of eligibility to work in the U.S. to qualify for a Social Security Card.
+The passport with the K-1 admission stamp and Form I-94 are sufficient evidence of eligibility to work in the U.S. to qualify for a Social Security Card.

-This policy is not known to all Social Security employees.
-Therefore, it’s advisable for a K-1 fiancé(e) without an EAD to bring to USCIS a copy of the official Social Security Administration policy on this matter.
-(Our firm can give you a copy).
+In our experience, this policy is not known to all Social Security employees.
+Therefore, it may be helpful to bring a copy of the official Social Security Administration policy on this matter.

 The card will include the following legend, “Valid for Work only with DHS Authorization.”